Tiny Chotelo

-Cukelwa Magdeline Chotelo (born 5 March 1962), known as Tiny Chotelo, is a South African politician.
+Cukelwa Magdeline Chotelo, (known as Tiny Chotelo; born 5 March 1962), is a South African politician.
 A member of the African National Congress, she was elected to the Northern Cape Provincial Legislature in 2009.
 In 2013 she was appointed Member of the Executive Council (MEC) for Social Development.
 She was appointed MEC for Nature Conservation and Environmental Affairs in 2014.
 Chotelo was demoted from the Executive Council in 2018 and left the legislature in 2019.

 Early life and education

 Chotelo was born into a Tswana family on 5 March 1962 in Gatlhose in South Africa's former Cape Province.
 She attended Batlharo Tlhaping High School.
 She received a diploma from Thaba Nchu College of Education.
 From the University of Port Elizabeth she holds a higher diploma in education.

 Career

 Chotelo was Deputy Chairperson of Women's Manyano and the Head of Department at the Gamocwaedi Primary School in Deurhaam, Kuruman.
 In 1996 she became a branch executive member of the ANC's Joe Morolong branch.
 She became the branch's deputy secretary in 1998.
 Chotelo was promoted to the treasurer in 2000 and became a member of the executive committee of the Kgalagadi region.
 In 2004 she became deputy chair of an African National Congress Women's League branch.
 Chotelo was elected to the provincial executive committee in 2009.